shinichiroando/sashimi-c/README.md

 ## What are the future developments for SASHIMI?

 - Extension to different dark matter models.
-The case of warm dark matter (WDM) has finished: https://github.com/shinichiroando/sashimi-w
+The case of warm dark matter (WDM) and self-interacting dark matter (SIDM) has finished: https://github.com/shinichiroando/sashimi-w, https://github.com/shinichiroando/sashimi-si
 - Including spatial information.
 - Including intrinsic variance that accompanies the host halo evolution.
 - Application to various primordial power spectra.